In

 radio was an important part of his life.
 He was born just over

-Ohio State University as a women's shoe salesman (a job he hated),
+through Ohio State University as a women's shoe salesman (a

 My

-his radio career at WVKO (1580 AM) in his hometown of Columbus,
+began his radio career at WVKO (1580 AM) in his hometown of

-Ohio, and legally changed his name by dropping the last name.
+Columbus, Ohio, and legally changed his name by dropping the

-While under the tutelage of station manager Bert Charles, he became
+last name.
+While under the tutelage of station manager Bert

 Of